 The term “deja vu” originates from the French, meaning “already seen”, and describes the experience of feeling that you have witnessed or experienced a certain situation previously.
 It was first used by Emile Boirac (1851-1917), who was a French psychic researcher.

-The experience of deja vu is usually accompanied by a compelling sense of familiarity.
+A person experiencing deja vu feels a compelling sense of familiarity.
 There is a strong sense that one has experienced, or have been in the same situation or place in the past.

-- Have you been in a totally new situation, yet, felt it was familiar, and that you have experienced it in the past?
+- A feeling of deja vu occurs, when you are in a totally new situation, yet, it feels familiar, as if you have experienced it in the past.

 Wikipedia deja vu definition: “The feeling that one has lived through the present situation before.”

 Merriam Webster deja vu definition: “The illusion of remembering scenes and events when experienced for the first time.”

 Collins dictionary deja vu meaning: “The feeling that you have already experienced the things that are happening to you now.”

 It is said that déjà vu is very common, and that 70% of people experience déjà vu at least once in their lives.